The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 Please perform a search of the State Health Plan Medical Drug Formulary for drugs administered and billed through the medical setting.

 Rituximab is a monoclonal antibody that works with the body’s own immune system to fight certain diseases by attaching to and killing B cells.
-While rituximab is often used to treat certain cancers, it is also approved for moderate to severe rheumatoid arthritis, granulomatosis with polyangiitis, and moderate to severe pemphigus vulgaris.
+While rituximab is often used to treat certain cancers, it is also approved for moderate to severe rheumatoid arthritis, granulomatosis with polyangiitis, microscopic polyangiitis, and moderate to severe pemphigus vulgaris.

 Related medical policies -